Alfamino®

 - Intolerance to extensively hydrolysed formulas

-Corn Syrup Solids, Vegetable Oil (Sunflower, Canola, Esterified Palm), Amino Acids (L-arginine-L-aspartate, L-lysine acetate, L-leucine, L-proline, L-glutamine, L-valine, Glycine, L-isoleucine, L-threonine, L-serine, L-phenylalanine, L-tyrosine, L-histidine, L-alanine, L-cystine, L-tryptophan, magnesium L-aspartate, L-methionine), Medium Chain Triglycerides, Potato Starch, Minerals (Calcium Glycerophosphate, Potassium Chloride, Calcium Citrate, Sodium Citrate, Potassium Citrate, Sodium Phosphate, Magnesium Oxide, Ferrous Sulphate, Zinc Sulphate, Copper Sulphate, Potassium Iodide, Manganese Sulphate, Sodium Selenate), Emulsifier [472c], Crypthecodinium Cohii Oil (Rich in DHA), Mortierella Alpina Oil (Rich in ARA), Vitamins (C, E, Niacin, Pantothenic Acid, B2, A, B1, B6, Folic Acid, D3, K1, B12, Biotin), Choline Bitartrate, Acidity Regulator (330), Taurine, Inositol, L-Carnitine.
+Corn Syrup Solids, Vegetable Oil (Sunflower, Canola, Esterified Palm), Amino Acids (L-lysine acetate, L-leucine, L-proline, L-glutamine, L-arginine, L-valine, L-isoleucine, Glycine, L-threonine, L-serine, L-phenylalanine, L-tyrosine, L-aspartic acid, L-histidine, L-alanine, L-cystine, magnesium L-aspartate, L-tryptophan, L-methionine), Medium Chain Triglycerides, Potato Starch, Minerals (Calcium Glycerophosphate, Potassium Chloride, Sodium Citrate, Calcium Citrate, Potassium Citrate, Sodium Phosphate, Magnesium Oxide, Ferrous Sulphate, Zinc Sulphate, Copper Sulphate, Manganese Sulphate, Potassium Iodide, Sodium Selenate), Emulsifier [472c], Oligosaccharides (2’-Fucosyllactose, Lacto-N-neotetraose) (lactose), Mortierella Alpina Oil (ARA), Schizochytrium sp. oil (DHA), Vitamins (C, E, Niacin, Pantothenic Acid, B2, A, B1, B6, Folic Acid, K1, Biotin, D3, B12), Choline Bitartrate, Acidity Regulator (330), Inositol, Taurine, L-Carnitine.

 NUTRIENT UNITS (1)Per 100 g* (1)Per 100 mL*